ybAmazing/paicoin_pre-compiled/Linux/readme.md

 # Use pre-compiled binary to run Paicoin on Linux

+Note: I have verified that these binary is runnable in CentOS-8.0-64bit, Ubuntu-18.04-64bit and Ubuntu-16.04-64bit.

 ## 1. install dependencies
 if you are Ubuntu user, run the command :
 ```